 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Without any doubt, a Bread and Butter pudding recipe is one of the easiest and the cheapest of puddings to make and is such a great way use up any leftover slices of bread.
+Without any doubt, a bread and butter pudding recipe is one of the easiest and the cheapest of puddings to make and is such a great way use up any leftover slices of bread.
 The pudding is also so versatile as you can ring the changes by simply using brown bread, a brioche or even stale croissants or hot cross buns instead of regular bread and the easy bit; the method is the same whichever you use.

-The best Irish liqueur to use for this pud is Baileys which is an Irish whiskey- and cream-based liqueur that also has many variations including a lovely orange flavor.
+The best Irish liqueur to use for this pud is Baileys which is an Irish whiskey and cream-based liqueur that also has many variations including a lovely orange flavor.

-- 2 oz./55g. soft butter (extra for greasing)
+- 2 ounces butter (softened, plus extra for greasing)

 - 10 slices white bread (cut diagonally across)

-- 2 oz./50g. golden raisins/sultanas (mixed)
+- 2 ounces golden raisins and sultanas (mixed)

 - 1 teaspoon grated nutmeg

 - 2 fluid ounces heavy cream (or double cream)